Ableton: Ableton Push

 In March 2013, the company released the Push controller for Live 9 in cooperation with Akai Professional.
 It gives access to most performing elements within the digital audio workstation from the one unit, playing notes on a device or instrument, sequencing melodic notes and parameters, and triggering clips via a 64 pad matrix.

 In November 2015, Ableton released the second iteration of the Push, Ableton Push 2, which features an onboard display and better integration with the Live software.

+In May 2023, Ableton released the Push 3 as Controller and as Standalone-Version.

-Ableton Operator
+Ableton Move

-Operator is a software synthesizer developed by Ableton, first released in 2005.
-It runs exclusively in Ableton Live, and is included with the Suite version of the program; Live Lite users can purchase Operator separately for 99 USD.
-It uses a hybrid of frequency modulation (FM), subtractive, and additive synthesis with four oscillators, and has been used by artists including Skrillex and Monolake.
+Move is a portable, 4 track groove-box with deep Ableton Live integration.

 Ableton Note

 Note is a mobile companion app to Ableton Live.